Behavioral Analysis Research Lab logo

 Andrea (Andi) Peterson, MA, BCBA

-Andi Peterson is a first-year doctoral student studying clinical psychology under the mentorship of Dr. Adam Briggs.
+Andi Peterson is a doctoral student, beginning in 2020, studying clinical psychology under the mentorship of Dr. Adam Briggs.
 Prior to coming to EMU, Andi earned her master’s in applied behavior analysis at Michigan State University and obtained her Board Certified Behavior Analyst (BCBA) credential.
 Her research interests include using evidence-based behavioral strategies to teach individuals with neurodevelopmental disorders functional skills to improve their safety, independence, and quality of life.
 In her free time, Andi enjoys playing any sport that includes a ball, traveling, finding the best coffee shops in every town, and spending time with family and friends.

 Skylar DeWitt